VueTorrent/VueTorrent/README.md

 - `docker-compose up -d` (starts a qbittorrent docker, optional)
 - Open the WebUI on localhost with the default credentials
   - Default username is always `admin`
-  - Default password is `adminadmin` **on 4.6.0 and below**, and is generated on 4.6.1 and above
+  - Default password is `adminadmin` **on 4.6.0 and below**, and is generated in logs on 4.6.1 and above
-- Make sure "CSRF protection" and "Host header verification" is disabled on the target server!
+- Make sure "CSRF protection" and "Host header verification" is disabled in the qBittorrent preferences
-- Edit `env.development` to tweak your dev environment (e.g. fake torrents)
+- Edit `env.development` to tweak your dev environment (e.g. mocked data)

 ## Features